False Vacuum Decay in Rotating BTZ Spacetimes: Introduction

 \section{Introduction}

 Vacuum decay is a transition from a classically stable state (false vacuum) to a lower energy state (true vacuum), which may be described by a quantum tunneling process.
 By considering this transition in the spacetime occupied by a false vacuum state, a true vacuum region surrounded by a bubble wall can be realized due to the quantum tunnelling.
 The nucleated bubble typically expands, and eventually, the spacetime will be filled with the true vacuum.
 This phenomenon was considered for the first time by Coleman over 40 years ago \cite{Coleman:1977py,Callan:1977pt}.
 Since gravity universally couples with other fields, it would be important to take into account the effect of gravity in vacuum decay.
-A pioneering work has been done by Coleman and De Luccia in Ref.~\cite{Coleman:1980aw}, where the decay in a maximally symmetric spacetime was discussed.
+Pioneering work has been done by Coleman and De Luccia in Ref.~\cite{Coleman:1980aw}, where the decay in a maximally symmetric spacetime was discussed.
 Vacuum decay in a black hole (BH) spacetime was firstly considered in Ref.~\cite{Hiscock:1987hn}, which stated that the four-dimensional Schwarzschild BH acts as a nucleation site for the decay, and more sophisticated researches have been performed in Refs.~\cite{Gregory:2013hja,Burda:2015yfa}.
 In particular, the authors in Refs.~\cite{Gregory:2013hja,Burda:2015yfa} considered the cases in which the BH mass changes through the transition associated with the bubble nucleation, and reported that the mass and the horizon area of the BH may decrease in some cases.
-The decreasing horizon area indicates the quantum gravity effect, and the vacuum decay in BH spacetimes might be a clue to understanding the quantum nature of gravity.